ShanshanChen-Biostat/shanshanchen-biostat.github.io/Collaborative.md

-As a collaborative biostatistician, I have worked on various clinical studies where I advocated and actively applied more advantageous models, and multiple biomedical studies where I advocated for standardized analysis (e.g. quantifying westner blots, Oil Red O staining, and immunohistochemistry images) as well as more rigorous methods beyond widely-adopted analysis in biomedical studies such as t-tests, change-score analysis, and ratio normalization.
-The advanced and rigorous methods have greatly helped bench scientists understand their data with reliable and reproducible evidence.
+As a collaborative biostatistician, I have worked on various clinical studies where I advocated and actively applied more advantageous models, and multiple biomedical studies where I advocated for standardized analysis (e.g. quantifying westner blots, Oil Red O staining, and immunohistochemistry images) as well as more rigorous methods beyond widely-adopted analysis in biomedical studies (e.g. t-tests, change-score analysis, and ratio normalization).
+These advanced and rigorous methods have greatly helped bench scientists understand their data with reliable and reproducible evidence.

 ### Examples of collaborative research: